You want to build your own BASIC color microcomputer within 30 minutes? You can do it with the CB2 micro KIT. It is easy, quick and cheap!

 See the attached image, the two prototypes are running my screensaver programs there.

-ZX-Team, classic computer collector
+ZX-Team member and classic computer collector

 Would you really want to do that?